 However, freelance translators should always aim to receive fair remuneration for the time they actually spend translating, and this is something that varies depending on the subject matter.
 Translation is not a commodity, and the mere tallying of words or characters isn't going to suffice in many cases—there are additional factors which should be considered when determining the rate for a given job.
-For example, 200 words of very specialized or otherwise time-consuming text may require far more effort than 1,000 words of generic text.
+For example, 200 words of very specialized or otherwise time-consuming text may require far more effort than 1,000 words of a general topic.

 How can one become a professional translator?

-There are four requirements to establishing oneself as a professional translator in the market over the medium or long term:
+There are four requirements to establishing oneself as a professional freelance translator in the market over the medium or long term:

 - Excellent knowledge of the source language ((Italian, Japanese, and English in our case)

 - Mastery of the target language (Japanese and Italian in our case)